-Akamai Recovery Maui is proud to have received its three-year CARF Accreditation for Alcohol and Other Drugs/Addictions Rehabilitation Programs: Day Treatment, Intensive Outpatient Treatment, and Outpatient Treatment.
+Akamai Recovery Maui is proud to have received its CARF Accreditation in 2017 for Alcohol and Other Drugs/Addictions Rehabilitation Programs: Day Treatment, Intensive Outpatient Treatment, and Outpatient Treatment.

-Akamai Recovery Maui offers a variety of outpatient services, which are designed to meet the individual treatment needs of its clients.
+Akamai Recovery Maui offers a variety of outpatient services designed to meet the individual treatment needs of its clients.

-Registration – Registration is the first step for the client in accessing services.
-The registration process includes completion of the documents necessary to open the client’s case and a determination of financial resources available for payment of fees.
+Registration – Registration is the first step in accessing treatment and services.
+The registration and intake process includes completing documents necessary to open the client’s case and a determination of financial resources available for payment of fees.

 Urine Toxicology Screening – May be done at the point of intake, and are randomly performed throughout the entire duration of treatment services.
 Individuals under a doctor’s care and prescribed medications for chronic pain management or medically-managed detox are welcome.